blackrhinoabm/BlackRhino/tests/README_tests.md

         before and after adding the transaction, allowing for the comparison test.bank__clear_accounts([environment_directory, test_config_file, log_directory])
-        Tests whether accounts are cleared after using the appropriate function, and prints the number of itams and their value in the balance sheet at the beginning, after adding a worthless item and finally after calling the function test.bank__purge_accounts([environment_directory, test_config_file, log_directory])
+        Tests whether accounts are cleared after using the appropriate function, and prints the number of items and their value in the balance sheet at the beginning, after adding a worthless item and finally after calling the function test.bank__purge_accounts([environment_directory, test_config_file, log_directory])
         Tests whether accounts are purged after using the appropriate function, and prints